malcommac/DMInspectorPalette/README.md

 ## How to get started

-You can pick between two modes:
-* standard mode: you will pass your list of UIViews and begin animation (all views will be adjusted and loaded at startup time)
-* lazy mode: you will pass only UIView's CGSizes array and a datasource blocks handler and DMScrollingView will load each view only when needed (and remove them when not used).
-It may be useful when you have lots of ticker elements (here called subviews) and you pay attention to the memory usage
 * Create NSView subclass inside your nib file
 * Connect each NSView via outlets to your view controller class
 * For each NSView (/section) create a DMPaletteSectionView object and assign it to the view with a title